Beer and Curry Brings Cheer to Currie

 “I’d finally like to thank CALA Homes for once again committing to the event and supporting us – it makes an incredible difference as to what we can achieve here – and ultimately benefits so many people in the wider community.”

-Babu Bombay Street Kitchen once again provided the catering and high-quality lighting and sound was provided by Edinburgh specialists Black Light.
+The caterers who do catering In the Perth area once again provided an excellent catering service and high-quality lighting and sound was provided by Edinburgh specialists Black Light.